 Food and drink

 London is full of little gems where you can grab a bite to eat and drink.
 Brick Lane, Borough and Notting Hill are just a few of the places you’ll find scrumptious street food.
 Maltby Street Market in Bermondsey is another, with Waffle On (try the bacon option!), African Volcano (with its range of Mozambique style hot sauces) and Raclette Brothers all worth a visit.
-When it comes to burgers, Meat Market in Covent Garden is definitely one of our favourites (veggies, fear not, there’s also a halloumi mushroom burger).
+When it comes to burgers, Honest Burgers in Covent Garden is definitely one of our favourites (veggies and vegans fear not, you're covered too).
 Whether your tipple to match is coffee, cocktails or kombucha, you’ll find it 24/7 in London.

 Feeling thirsty?
 Try Gordon’s Wine Bar just off The Strand.
-For a special occasion, why not pay a visit to the London Gin Club, Covent Garden Cocktail Club or Nightjar in Old Street, voted one of the top six bars in the UK by GQ Magazine?
+For a special occasion, why not pay a visit to Opium Chinatown (if you can find it), seek out a glamorous batcave in Soho's Old Gotham City or have a tipple at Nightjar in Old Street, voted one of the top six bars in the UK by GQ Magazine?
 But if shakes and juices are your chosen tipple, try Joe & the Juice.

 Stay local: For food, drink and a touch of board game competition, head to The Brewhouse, next to Highbury & Islington station or the Victoria Tavern, just across the road from our Islington campus.
-Close to the Cass you’ll find so many great cafes and restaurants, including those in Brick Lane.
+Close to the School of Art, Architecture and Design at our Aldgate campus you’ll find so many great cafes and restaurants, including those in Brick Lane.

 Music, dance, comedy and festivals

 London is home to a host of incredible music venues, from Wembley Stadium and the O2 Arena to the iconic Royal Albert Hall.
-In our culturally eclectic capital they stand side by side with a few more intimate venues too.
+In our culturally eclectic capital they stand side by side with a few more intimate venues too – Wilton's Music Hall is an atmospheric London gem.

 Ministry of Sound is reputed to be London’s number one dance and house club – why not check it out to see if the claims are true.
 You can also try Egg, Tiger Tiger or Silent disco at the Shard for great venues to dance the night away.